 Cain, Abel and worldwide inequality among the subjects of Presbyterian Association of Musicians Bible study

-LOUISVILLE — Whoever wrote the book of Hebrews — especially the 11th chapter, which the Presbyterian Association of Musicians is studying this week as part of its online 50th anniversary celebration — wasn’t a very careful reader of the biblical account of humankind’s first murder, told in Genesis 4: 1-10.
+Whoever wrote the book of Hebrews — especially the 11th chapter, which the Presbyterian Association of Musicians was studying as part of its online 50th anniversary celebration — wasn’t a very careful reader of the biblical account of humankind’s first murder, told in Genesis 4:10-10.

 Many of us read the account of God rejecting Cain’s gift of produce and accepting Abel’s offering of his animals and decide that Cain has done something wrong.
 “The easy answer, reflected in Hebrews, is that Abel brought something better and Cain brought something deficient,” Park said.
 “The problem is, that’s not what it says in Genesis.”

 The writers of Genesis “could have told you exactly what was wrong with Cain’s offering, but chose not to,” she said.
 Abel brought the firstling of his flock, and first means best, so maybe that’s part of it.
 But “vegetables and fruits don’t work that way,” Park said.
 The first fruits aren’t necessarily the best.
-“It doesn’t say that Cain brought bruised peaches or misshapen apples,” she said.
-“The closest answer we get is that God likes meat over vegetables.
-God likes hamburgers above having a healthy salad.”
+“The closest answer we get is that God likes meat over vegetables.”

 That doesn’t answer the theological problem, she said.
 “If we can’t think of anything Cain did wrong, why God would refuse his gift, then God is arbitrary or unfair,” she said.
 And if that’s the case, “God could decide not to like you.
-God likes some people and their gifts better.
-Most people aren’t super comfortable with this idea.
-This seems highly unfair.”
+God likes some people and their gifts better. … This seems highly unfair.”

 She said she sometimes asks her students if they want God to be completely fair.
-At first students say, “Of course,” but after they think about it, “they start moving backwards,” she said.
+At first students say, “Of course,” but after they think about it, “they start moving backwards.”